Dr Maria Weikum

-Dr Maria Weikum has been involved in EuPRAXIA since the beginning of the design study, first as a PhD researcher and now, since 2018, as Project Manager.
+Dr Maria Weikum was involved in EuPRAXIA since the beginning of the design study, first as a PhD researcher and as Project Manager (2018-2020).
 Her work has included coordinating project reports, editing the Conceptual Design Report and preparing the next phase of EuPRAXIA.

 Maria received her PhD from the University of Strathclyde (UK) as part of a joint project with DESY (Germany) on the study of attosecond electron beam generation, acceleration and measurement with novel accelerator technologies.

 Tom Minniberger, DESY

 EU Office (Finances)

 Tom Minniberger has been working for the EU-Interreg Projects Baltic Sea Labour Network (2008-2011) and Science Link (2012-2014).
 In both projects he was part of the management team and responsible for events, meetings and the financial administration.
 For the Baltic Sea Labour Network he also set up the project website .

 In EuPRAXIA, Tom is in charge of the financial reports.

 Dr Ricardo Torres has more than fifteen years of research experience in high-power laser-matter interactions, having worked at Imperial College London, the Institute of Chemical Physics – CSIC Spain, and the University of Salamanca.
 More recently he has been working as a project manager at the Cockcroft Institute / University of Liverpool, where he is in charge of management and communications of several European projects on particle acceleration.

 Ricardo is in charge of scientific communications within EuPRAXIA.

 Alexandra Welsch, ULIV